dhellmann/pymotw-3/source/decimal/index.rst

 .. module:: decimal
     :synopsis: Fixed and floating point math

-:Purpose: Decimal arithmetic using fixed and floating point numbers

 The :mod:`decimal` module implements fixed and floating point arithmetic using the model familiar to most people, rather than the IEEE floating point version implemented by most computer hardware and